CSOgroup/CALDER2/README.md

 ### Introduction of CALDER analysis for other genomes

-Although CALDER was mainly tested on human and mouse dataset, it can be applied on dataset from other genomes.
-One additional information is required in such case: a `feature_track` that is presumably positively correlated with compartment score (thus higher values in A than in B compartment).
+Although CALDER was mainly tested on human and mouse dataset, it can be applied to dataset from other genomes.
+One additional information is required in such case: a `feature_track` presumably positively correlated with compartment score (thus higher values in A than in B compartment).
 This information will be used for correctly determing the `A/B` direction.
 Some suggested tracks are gene density, H3K27ac, H3K4me1, H3K4me2, H3K4me3, H3K36me3 (or negative transform of H3K9me3) signals.
 Note that this information will not alter the hierarchical compartment/TAD structure, and can come from any external study with matched genome.
 <br>
 <br>
 `feature_track` should be a data.frame or data.table having 4 columns (chr, start, end, score), and can be generated directly from conventional format such as bed or wig, such as the following example: